Actor Kevin Spacey Faces Felony Charges For Alleged Sexual Assault

 House of Cards concluded its final season this fall.
 And Netflix has previously said that it will not be involved in any further production of the show that includes Spacey.

-"Despite all the poppycock, the animosity, the headlines, the impeachment without a trial, despite everything, despite even my own death, I feel surprisingly good," Spacey says in the video, referencing the possible impeachment that his character faced in the show's fourth season.
+"Despite all the poppycock, the animosity, the headlines, the impeachment without a trial, despite everything, despite even my own death, I feel surprisingly good," Spacey says in the video, referencing the possible impeachment that his character faced in the show's fifth season.

 Now, in real life, Spacey may get a trial after all.

-Note: A previous version of this story incorrectly said that Kevin Spacey's character faced possible impeachment in the fourth season of House of Cards.
-It was in the fifth season.